mbwong/mbwong.github.com/_posts/2011-12-24-data-analysis-lessons-from-the-greatest-good.md

 ---
 tags: data
-title: Lessons learned&#58; the Greatest Good
+title: the Greatest Good&#58; Lessons learned
 layout: post
 ---
-# Lessons learned&#58; the Greatest Good
+# The Greatest Good: Lessons learned

 I spent my past summer at [the Greatest Good](http://greatestgood.com/), a consulting boutique headed by Steve Levitt and other Chicago economists.
 I got